志萍的三分田

 be through with something: used to show that you have finished using something (使用)完成,结束

-Joey: Yeah, sorry, the swallowing slowed me down.
+Joey: Yeah.
+Sorry.
+The swallowing slowed me down.

 slow somebody/something down: to go or to make somebody/something go at a slower speed or be less active 降低

-Monica: Whose little ball of paper is this?!
+Monica: Whose little ball of paper is this?

-balled it up and… [sees that Monica is glaring at him]now I wish I was dead.
+So I balled it up and[sees Monica glaring at himNow I wish I was dead.

 ball up: to form something or be formed into the shape of a ball (使)成球形,(使)成团块